 Presented by Michelle Pitt

-Invoice from RS Contract Management Services – funding for the T.A.T.C: $75.000
+Invoice from RS Contract Management Services – funding for the T.A.T.C: $75.000.

 Since the RS Contract Management Services is an RDA invoice, RDA Chairman Pruden asked for a motion on the payment of this invoice.